OpenMOSS/Language-Model-SAEs/README.md

 uvicorn server.app:app --port 24577 --env-file server/.env
 ```

-Then, copy the `ui/.env.example` file to `ui/.env` and modify the `VITE_BACKEND_URL` to fit your server settings (by default, it's `http://localhost:24577`), and start the frontend by running the following command:
+Then, copy the `ui/.env.example` file to `ui/.env` and modify the `BACKEND_URL` to fit your server settings (by default, it's `http://localhost:24577`), and start the frontend by running the following command:

 ```bash
 cd ui